QuentinRa/blog.quentinra.dev/maths/graphs/_examples/properties.md

 ##### Planar Graph Example Graph 2

-The second one is planar as it as at least one planar representation.
+The second one is planar as it has at least one planar representation.

 ![Planar 1 Graph 1](../_images/planar/planar1-2.png)